brianbegy/ConfigWrapper/README.md

 In this example, we return an array of strings from the config, delimited by , or |.
 If we have no values in config we get the array ["pork", "beans"]
 ```
-IConfigWrapper = new AppSettingsConfigWrapper();
+IConfigWrapper = new WindowsRegistryConfigWrapper();
 var items = configWrapper.Get<string[]>("sample-items", new [] {"pork", "beans"}, []{',''|'});
 ```

 ### Exceptions

-By default, the AppSettingsConfigWrapper does not throw an exception if a config has a value of the wrong type: it returns the default.
+By default, the neither the AppSettingsConfigWrapper nor the WindowsRegistryConfigWrapper throws an exception if a config has a value of the wrong type.
+It returns the default.

 For a config entry:
 ```